pagefaultgames/rogueserver/README.md

 #### 3. Ensure Podman is running

-You need to make sure that podman is
+You need to make sure that the WSL machine with podman is running before trying to build the image.
+To do this, run `podman machine info` in the command line.
+If it's running, you should see a line that reads `machinestate: Running`.

+If it is not running, then do `podman machine start` before proceeding to the next step.

 #### 3. Build the Go Server Image